raspberrychris/3dprintersking/content/posts/anycubic-photon-mono-x-3d-printer.md

 **Ultra Fast Printing Resin 3D Printer**

-ANYCUBIC Photon Mono SE’s printing speed is 4X faster than ANYCUBIC photon, comes with a 6.08'' 2K Monochrome LCD and only takes 1 second per layer exposure to cure resin, rapid prototyping greatly improved printing efficiency and saved more time.
+The ANYCUBIC Photon Mono SE’s printing speed is 4X faster than ANYCUBIC photon, comes with a 6.08'' 2K Monochrome LCD and only takes 1 second per layer exposure to cure resin, rapid prototyping greatly improved printing efficiency and saved more time.
 Mono LCD has a much longer lifespan, which is 4 times longer than RGB color screen and can print over 2000 hours.

 **High Precision and Strong Stability**